-Northisle Copper and Gold Inc. ("Northisle" or the "Company") is a mineral exploration company that was incorporated on August 3, 2011 in the Province of British Columbia, Canada as a wholly-owned subsidiary of Western Copper Corporation ("Western Copper").
-Pursuant to a Plan of Arrangement (Note 5), the Company acquired Western Copper's interest in the North Island Project and \$2,500,000 in cash in exchange for 46,501,283 common shares of the Company.
+Northisle Copper and Gold Inc. (the "Company") is a mineral exploration company that was incorporated on August 3, 2011 in the Province of British Columbia, Canada as a wholly-owned subsidiary of Western Copper Corporation ("Western Copper").
+On October 27, 2011, pursuant to a plan of arrangement, the Company acquired Western Copper's interest in the North Island Project and \$2,500,000 in cash in exchange for 46,501,283 common shares of the Company.

 The Company's principal business activity is the exploration and development of its North Island Project on Vancouver Island.
-Its head office is located at Suite 2050 - 1111 West Georgia Street, Vancouver, B.C.
+Its head office is located at Suite 1800 - 570 Granville Street, Vancouver, B.C.